itsKarad/LinuxShellProject/README.md

 # LinuxShellProject

-- This project consists for a basic iteration of C Shell, made in C language.
+- This project consists for a basic iteration of Shell, made in C language.
 This project has some exclusive custom commands, as well as the others which bash features.

 ## How to Use?